 - Exemption from traditional quarantine after known exposure to COVID-19 if without symptoms.

 - Travel without quarantining after travel.

 - Follow Lawrence University’s Campus Community Pledge.

-- Wear a mask and physically distance while in public spaces.
+- Wear a mask while in public indoor spaces.

 - Practice good hand hygiene.

 Students need to complete the recommended number of doses of vaccine and be fully vaccinated (having all doses for at least 2 weeks) before joining the campus community.
 Students are required to provide immunization records to Wellness Services (firstname.lastname@example.org).
 Students living on and/or accessing campus are required to provide proof of COVID-19 vaccination to Wellness Services.
 Any students needing assistance to be vaccinated should contact Wellness Services for support.

 Students are allowed to complete and submit a waiver form if unable to be vaccinated.
 Acceptable reasons for exemption from vaccination are for medical reasons, religious belief or personal conviction.
 If students cannot complete the required vaccines, a waiver form must be returned to Wellness Services.
 Note that students who have not been immunized may be excluded from class and residence halls if an outbreak of a vaccine preventable disease occurs on campus.

 The University currently requires enrolled students to be immunized for hepatitis B, measles, mumps, rubella, flu, and tetanus.
 We strongly recommend students also receive meningitis vaccines.

 Students that do not provide documentation of immunization or immunization waiver will face disciplinary action.